eduMFA/eduMFA/doc/workflows_and_tools/tools/index.rst

 parameters as you want to.
 This way you can reduce the set of found tokens.
 Several filter parameters allow to search with regular expressions.

+The parameters ``tokentype`` and ``username`` are exact matches and will be applied before any other filters.
+This means that only tokens of given tokentype and username will be processed.
+If neither of those two parameters is given all tokens will be processed and checked against other filters.

 Actions will then be performed only on this reduced set.

 These are important filter parameters: